TaofeeqahBakare/Appointment_Attendance_Analysis/Appointment_Attendance_Analysis/README.md

 # Appointment_Attendance_Analysis

 ## Introduction
-In this project we will be carrying analysis related to the turn up event of patients to their appointment across different neighborhood in Brasil.
+In this project we will be carrying analysis related to the turn up event of patients to their appointment across different neighborhood in Brazil.
 We will be answering related question that would be raised after taking an overview of the dataset in order to give us insights as to why patients may or may not show up for their appoinment.

 ## Exploratory Data Analysis
-In this secction I got answers to questions like;
+In this section I got answers to questions like;

 - What is the percentage of patients that show up to those who do not show up?
 - Does age have an effect on predicting the turn up?